North Coast railway line, Queensland: Temporary resistance

 Gladstone has the best port in central Queensland, and except for the Canoona gold rush near Rockhampton it may have become the main regional city.
 Rockhampton business interests were very successful in resisting the construction of a railway south of their city in order to prevent freight from the Central West line travelling to Gladstone and its deep water port, and continued to resist that proposal even after the Brisbane – Gladstone link was opened.

 Therefore, in 1898 the government established an overnight steamer service between Gladstone and Rockhampton, initially with the 'Miner'.
 The Gladstone Boat Mail departed Brisbane at 9 pm three days per week, arriving at Gladstone at 12:20 pm the following day, where the steamer would be waiting, but not depart until the tide was suitable.
 This gave a minimum journey time of 22 hours between Brisbane and Rockhampton, but if the train arrived just after a suitable tide, the transit time could be up to 11 hours longer.
 The steamer docked at Broadmount jetty and passengers transferred to the awaiting train.
 Until the 244-metre Alexandra Bridge opened in November 1899 (including the 1.85 km section of line travelling along the middle of Deniston Street), the train terminated at North Rockhampton.

 A steamer service from Gladstone to Mackay and Townsville was also introduced, with the weekly Boat Mail running onto the Gladstone wharf right beside the ship from 1908, and operated until the NCL connection to Townsville was opened in 1923.

-In an attempt to reduce the tidal influence on the voyage timing, the government purchased a stern paddle wheel steamer called the 'Premier' in 1899, but that didn't solve the problem.
+In an attempt to reduce the tidal influence on the voyage timing, the government purchased a stern paddle wheel steamer called the 'SS Premier' in 1899, but that didn't solve the problem.
 It is an indication of the strength of resistance to a southern rail connection from Rockhampton that this vessel was purchased.
 An indication of how quickly the advantages of a rail connection over coastal shipping then diluted that resistance can be seen by the approval of the Gladstone - Rockhampton line just one year later, the entire 101 km line opening in 1903.